paol-imi/use-mutable-source/docs/src/guide/design-principles.md

 );
 ```

-If an hook accepts more functions, you can explicit the dependency list for each of them right after their definition.
+If an hook accepts more functions, you can provide the `dependency list` for each of them right after their definition.

 ```tsx {4-5,8-9}
 useSnapshot(